 A list of "non-searchable" pages can be found in the following way:

-3. Under the Searchability column in the Pages Dashboard, filter your results by selecting Not Searchable.
+- Under the Searchable column in the Pages Dashboard, filter your results by selecting Not Searchable.

 The total index of pages in Siteimprove minus the non-searchable pages are the pages that are left to be checked for SEO problems are called “searchable pages”.